 This fleece goes all in for comfort and warmth.
 If you like lounging in front of the fire, the North Face Campshire Hoodie may be the perfect choice for you.
 The Sherpa fleece feels like you are wrapped in one big cozy blanket.

 The Campshire pullover is more supple than most other heavyweight fleece jackets.
-It is very easy to layer underneath a windshell or a waterproof rain jacket.
+It is effortless to layer underneath a windshell or a waterproof rain jacket.

-The collar and the hood add warmth.
-When fully zipped, they rest over the chin.
-The cuffs could be tighter, to prevent drafts, but the loose sleeves add to the overall comfort.
+The collar and the hood add warmth, and when fully zipped, they rest over the chin.
+The cuffs could be tighter to prevent drafts, but the loose sleeves add to the overall comfort.